 Major damage was inflicted upon the boardwalk by an oak tipping from alongside the boardwalk with the root ball uplifting an entire section like a drawbridge.
 Full of soil, the root ball cannot be chainsawed without damage to the saw nor can the root ball be easily dismantled by other means.
 The crown end of the heavy tree is still supported by at least one other tree upon which it fell, so cutting through the trunk without pinching a saw will be tricky.
 This repair has yet to be attempted as the water level, which rose over the boardwalk after this image was taken, is only now receding below the fallen tree.

 Finally, the emotional damage occurred when the living-yet-hollow bald cypress, into which visitors could step, folded over upon itself.
-Search a visitor's photo library and they likely have an image of someone in their group peering out from "the hollow tree."
+Search a visitor's photo library and they likely have an image of someone in their group peering out from "

 After the storm and most of the cleanup, the water continued to rise.
 In the image below, a sign on the boardwalk rail shows the water level from last October's historic rain.
 Just beyond that sign at the base of the hickory tree is a nail denoting the high-water level from 1979's Hurricane David.
 Hurricane Matthew's water level crept slightly higher than what can be seen in the background, but fell short of Hurricane David's mark.